gowtham-sai-yadav/oncall-env/README.md

 **Key insight:** Frontier LLMs (GPT-5.2) act before investigating 97% of the time in incident response ([OpenSec, arXiv 2601.21083](https://arxiv.org/abs/2601.21083)).
 OnCallEnv is designed to test and train this calibration gap -- can an agent learn to *investigate before it acts*?

+## Real-World Utility

+OnCallEnv is built for production use in post-training pipelines, not as a demo.
+Here's why:

+- **Every engineering org has on-call rotations.** PagerDuty processes 20B+ events/year.
+An AI on-call agent trained with this environment could triage alerts, diagnose outages, and escalate correctly -- reducing MTTR and engineer burnout.
+- **Pluggable into GRPO training today.** The environment exposes per-step reward signals compatible with TRL's `GRPOTrainer`.
+You can fine-tune a 0.5B-7B model on incident response right now using `train.py`.
+- **Curriculum-ready.** 4 difficulty tiers (easy/medium/hard/expert) with 12 scenarios each allow natural curriculum learning -- start with single-service triage, scale to multi-service cascading failures with red herrings.
+- **Anti-reward-hacking by design.** Investigation gates, EGAR scoring, blast radius penalties, and ambiguous feedback prevent the model from gaming the reward signal through brute-force restarts or lucky guesses.
+- **11 real root cause types** modeled from actual production incidents: connection pool exhaustion, memory leaks, replication lag, deadlocks, DNS failures, TLS expiry, load balancer misconfig, and more.

+Think of it as the "SWE-bench for incident response" -- a standardized benchmark where we can measure and improve how well AI handles production outages.

 ## Why Incident Response?

 On-call engineering is a **universal real-world task** that every engineering organization performs daily.
 Unlike game environments, incident response requires: